The Rule of Law

 The work of Aristotle on the Rule of Law is still influential.
 Though he formulated the question of whether it was better to be ruled by the best man or the best laws, he approached that question realistically, noting that it depended not only on the type of law one was considering but also on the type of regime that enacted and administered the law in question (Politics 1282b)

 But Aristotle did maintain that law as such had certain advantages as a mode of governance.
 Laws are laid down in general terms, well in advance of the particular cases to which they may be applied.
 Moreover,

 laws are made after long consideration, whereas decisions in the courts are given at short notice, which makes it hard for those who try the case to satisfy the claims of justice.
 (Rhetoric 1354b)

-There were, he conceded, some cases so fraught with difficulty that they could be handled by general rules—cases that required the focused insight of particular judges; he used the term epieikeia (sometimes translated as equity).
+There were, he conceded, some cases so fraught with difficulty that they could not be handled by general rules—cases that required the focused insight of particular judges; he used the term epieikeia (sometimes translated as equity).
 But these cases should be kept to a minimum and legal training and legal institutions should continue to play a role in the way they are disposed of.
 Aristotle’s discussion of the general desirability of rules and his treatment of epieikeia continue to influence modern jurisprudence (see Scalia 1989 and Solum 1994).

 3.2 John Locke